amundsen-io/rfcs/templates/000-feature-template.md

 > Explain the UI changes that your proposal would need (if applicable).
 This could mean:

-> Provide a high level diagram or wireframe about the change.
+> Provide at least a low-fidelity wireframe of the change.
-> If applicable, suggest error, empty and loading states for the change.

 ## Reference-level Explanation (aka Technical Details)